llttugraz/moodle-oermod_opencast/README.md

 ## Features

-This plugin loads video metadata from opencast to be released as OER resource (Open Educational Resources).
+This plugin loads video metadata from [Opencast](https://opencast.org/) to be released as OER resource (Open Educational Resources).
 It uses block_opencast to get the series attached to Moodle courses and the API from tool_opencast to load the video metadata.

 When a video is set to OER it also stores changes in metadata back to the video (license).